 Furthermore, an incident may also result in second-degree domestic violence charges if individuals commit the offense in the presence of a minor.
 Enhanced charges may also apply when the violent incident targets another whom they know or reasonably should know is pregnant.
 If the offense was committed using force or threat of force to block a person’s access to their phone with the purpose of preventing them from calling 911, the incident also qualifies as a second-degree domestic violence charge.

-Various situations can lead to first-degree domestic violence charges, the second most severe domestic violence offense.
-For example, first-degree domestic violence charges can result from situations in which individuals cause or use means that are likely to cause significant bodily injury to household members.
-Violating a protection order and committing any acts that qualify as second-degree domestic violence can also result in first-degree domestic violence charges.
+Various situations can lead to first-degree domestic violence charges, the second most severe of this type of offense.
+For example, first-degree family battery charges can result from situations in which individuals cause or use means that are likely to cause significant bodily injury to household members.
+Violating a protection order and committing any acts that qualify as second-degree domestic violence can also result in first-degree charges.

-Other first-degree domestic violence charges can result from having two or more prior domestic violence convictions within the past ten years or using a firearm.
-A domestic violence attorney in Summerville may be able to assess the evidence in specific cases and determine whether the level of charges is appropriate, based on the situation.
+Other first-degree charges can result from having two or more prior domestic violence convictions within the past ten years or using a firearm.
+A family abuse attorney in Summerville may be able to assess the evidence in specific cases and determine whether the level of charges is appropriate, based on the situation.

 Domestic Violence of a High and Aggravated Nature